 You can add one or more locators to a project and use them to find places.
-When you perform a search using the Locate pane, all locators added to the project will be searched for finding possible matching candidates.
+When you search using the Locate pane, all locators added to the project are searched for possible matching candidates.

-Note:All locators shared as utility services on your portal will be added to every project you create automatically.
+Note:All locators shared as utility services on your portal will be added automatically to every project you create.

 All locators stored locally on disk (including ArcGIS World Geocoder, ArcGIS StreetMap Premium, and locators you create) can be added to an ArcGIS Pro project in the same ways.
 Locators that are accessed through server connections or accessed on the Portal tab of the Catalog pane are also added in the same ways.